-An IRA or 401(k) has a designated beneficiary if the decedent completed a beneficiary designation form for the account prior to his death.
+When someone dies leaving an IRA or 401(k), the money might be used to pay their final bills under some circumstances.
+It depends on whether the account has a designated beneficiary other than the decedent's estate at the time of death.
+An IRA or 401(k) has a designated beneficiary if the decedent completed a beneficiary designation form for the account prior to their death.

 - The IRA or 401(k) account will pass into the decedent's probate estate and become available to pay the decedent's final bills, or

-What Happens If the Decedent's Estate Is the Named Beneficiary
+When the Decedent's Estate Is the Beneficiary

 The retirement accounts would go into the decedent's estate for eventual transfer to their estate's beneficiaries, those named in the will to receive the decedent's property, if the estate is named as beneficiary.
 But these beneficiaries can only inherit what's left over after the decedent's final bills, taxes, and expenses of operating the estate are paid.